sathishkumar-manogaran/FamilyGraph/README.md

 representing relations like GREAT GREAT GRANDPARENT or GREAT GRANDCHILD.

 - The system is Loosly coupled, with componenets dependeding on their interfaces rather than concrete implementations .
-Components can be replaced and extended easily
+Components can be replaced and extended easily.
 - Template pattern followed for Relations, so that every relations implements a stipulated template of methods.
 - Graph stores only generic relations and they are converted back to specific relations based on gender.
 - Chain of Responsibilities pattern used for Validation.
 Connections have to go through a series of validations like